intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

 The images are available at:

-* docker.tools.intershop.com/iom/intershophub/iom-dbaccount:1.4.0
+* docker.tools.intershop.com/iom/intershophub/iom-dbaccount:2.0.0
-* docker.tools.intershop.com/iom/intershophub/iom:4.0.0
+* docker.tools.intershop.com/iom/intershophub/iom:5.0.0

 .. regular notes are not rendedered correctly in GitHub

 **Note**

-   Adapt the tag (version number) if you use a newer version of IOM.
+   Adapt the tag (version number) if you use a different version of IOM.
 For a full list of available versions see `Overview - IOM Public Release Notes <https://support.intershop.com/kb/283D59>`_.

 *docker.tools.intershop.com* is a private Docker registry.
 Private Docker registries require authentication and sufficient rights to pull images from them.
 The according authentication data can be passed in a Kubernetes secret object, which has to be set using the Helm parameter *imagePullSecrets*.